Stanley Kubrick: Personal life

 In 1965, the Kubricks bought Abbots Mead on Barnet Lane, just south-west of the Elstree/Borehamwood studio complex in England.
 Kubrick worked almost exclusively from this home for 14 years, where he researched, invented special effects techniques, designed ultra-low light lenses for specially modified cameras, pre-produced, edited, post-produced, advertised, distributed and carefully managed all aspects of four of his films.
-In 1978, Kubrick moved into Childwickbury Manor in Hertfordshire, a mainly 18th-century stately home, which was once owned by a wealthy racehorse owner, about 30 mi north of London and a 10-minute drive from his previous home at Abbotts Mead.
-His new home became a workplace for Kubrick and his wife, "a perfect family factory" as Christiane called it, and Kubrick converted the stables into extra production rooms besides ones within the home that he used for editing and storage.
+In 1978, Kubrick moved into Childwickbury Manor in Hertfordshire, a mainly 18th-century stately home, about 30 mi north of London.
+His new home became a workplace for Kubrick and his wife, "a perfect family factory" as Christiane called it, and Kubrick converted the stables into extra production rooms.

 A workaholic, Kubrick rarely took a vacation or left England during the forty years before his death.
-LoBrutto notes that Kubrick's confined way of living and desire for privacy has led to spurious stories about his reclusiveness, similar to those of Greta Garbo, Howard Hughes and J. D. Salinger.
-Michael Herr, Kubrick's co-screenwriter on Full Metal Jacket, who knew him well, considers his "reclusiveness" to be myth: "[He] was in fact a complete failure as a recluse, unless you believe that a recluse is simply someone who seldom leaves his house.
-Stanley saw a lot of people ... he was one of the most gregarious men I ever knew and it didn't change anything that most of this conviviality went on over the phone."
-LoBrutto states that one of the reasons he acquired a reputation as a recluse was that he insisted in remaining near his home but the reason for this was that for Kubrick there were only three places on the planet he could make high quality films with the necessary technical expertise and equipment: Los Angeles, New York City or around London.
+LoBrutto notes that Kubrick's confined way of living and desire for privacy has led to spurious stories about his reclusiveness.
+Michael Herr, Kubrick's co-screenwriter on Full Metal Jacket, considers his "reclusiveness" to be myth: "[He] was in fact a complete failure as a recluse, unless you believe that a recluse is simply someone who seldom leaves his house ... he was one of the most gregarious men I ever knew and it didn't change anything that most of this conviviality went on over the phone."
+LoBrutto states that one of the reasons Kubrick acquired a reputation as a recluse was that he insisted on remaining near his home.
+Kubrick believed there were only three places on Earth where he could make high-quality films: Los Angeles, New York City and London.
 He disliked living in Los Angeles and thought London a superior film production center to New York City.